AF Bushwick is a 2019 National Blue Ribbon School! Watch our video to learn more.

 AF Bushwick Empower Program

 AF Bushwick Middle is home to the AF Bushwick Empower Program – Achievement First’s intensive program serving students with disabilities.
 The Empower Program’s design builds on the three pillars of our special services program: meaningful inclusion, intervention and specialized instruction to access grade-level curriculum.
-As a small-scale program beginning in 2018-19, it will serve students in grades 5-8 from Achievement First Brooklyn middle schools.
+As a small-scale program that began in 2018-19, it serves students in grades 5-8 from Achievement First Brooklyn middle schools.
 The program is transitional in nature, with the ultimate goal for many students to have a thoughtfully planned and supported transition back to co-taught and general education classrooms at their original Achievement First school.